sonos/torch-to-nnef/docs/tutos/1_getting_started.md

 ```

+Notice that tract use [ndarray](https://docs.rs/ndarray/latest/ndarray/) to manipulate tensors with it's user facing API.

-This tensor is now ready to be run with tract:
+This tensor is now ready to be run with our tract model:

 ```rust
     // run the model on the input